 In the next step, squalene undergoes reduction to form cyclic lanosterol.
 It is a complex process consisting of several steps all catalysed by enzymes associated with the endoplasmic reticulum.
 The enzyme involved is called squalene monooxygenase.

 Conversion of Lanosterol to Cholesterol

 It is a multistep process that takes place within the ER.
 The final product is cholesterol consisting of 27 carbons.

 All these reactions in the synthesis of cholesterol are examples of enzyme catalysed reactions.

-Urea cycle involves five reactions, the first two of which occur in mitochondria.
-The enzyme catalysed reactions involved in urea cycle are as follows.
+The urea cycle involves five reactions, the first two of which occur in mitochondria.
+The enzyme catalysed reactions involved in the urea cycle are as follows.